D2L - Cannot View HTML Pages Created in Word (UW-Madison)

 Differences between browsers and versions of Word can affect the success of this solution.
 If the file is still not viewable within D2L, try one of the next three options.

 Another method of cleaning the html code involves copying the formatted text (not html) from Word and pasting into the design view of D2L's html editor.1.
 Open the original file created in Word (the .doc file), select all of the text by holding Control and A (⌘ and A on a Mac).
 Select Edit and Copy.

 2. Start by clicking on the Materials drop-down menu in the navigation bar, and then Content.

-3. Click on Add Content to open the drop-down menu, then New File.
+3. Click on New within your desired module to open the drop-down menu, then Create a File.

-9. The text should appear much as it was formatted within Word.
-Click to save the new page within Learn@UW.
+5. Paste your text in directly in this window.
+The text should appear much as it was formatted within Word.
+Click to save the new page within D2L.

 9. If the text formatting is not copied, try a different browser.